mrkamel/xque/README.md

 # => { "jid" => jid, "class" => "SomeWorker", "args" => { "key" => "value" }, "expiry" => 3600, "created_at" => "2021-01-01T12:00:00Z" }
 ```

-Finally, to get the pending time, i.e. the time up until a job will be
+To get the pending time, i.e. the time up until a job will be scheduled again
-scheduled again in case it doesn't succeed:
+in case it doesn't succeed:

 ```ruby
 BackgroundQueue.pending_time(jid)